Benricheson101/i18n/README.md

 <h1 align="center">i18 🌐</h1>
-This is a very tiny (60 lines of code!!) internationalization library.
+This is a very tiny internationalization library.

 ## Usage Example:
 ```yaml